endriprifti/WhatsApp-Bulk-Sender/README.md

 ⚠️ Note: Do not touch the mouse or keyboard while the script is actively looping through the Excel rows.

 ## 🛠 Troubleshooting
-"WhatsApp window not found":
+`"WhatsApp window not found"`:
 Microsoft Store apps hide their main processes.
 Ensure WhatsApp is not minimized to the system tray and is visible on your desktop before running.

 Script skips files / Pastes text as a separate message:
 This means your PC is taking longer to load the image into WhatsApp.
-Increase the $WaitBeforePaste variable at the top of the script from 3 to 4 or 5.
+Increase the `$WaitBeforePaste` variable at the top of the script from 3 to 4 or 5.